worktheclock/replit.github.io/tutorials/34-creative-coding.md

 ## What is creative coding?

-For this article, we'll consider a tool a creative coding one if it's main purpose is to create graphics, visual models, games or sounds.
+For this article, we'll consider a tool to be a creative coding one if it's main purpose is to create graphics, visual models, games or sounds.
 Things like plain HTML or javascript can, and often are, used for this, but we're looking for tools and languages that are a bit more specialised.
 We won't go into much detail for each - we just want to create a list of possibilities.

-Here is a list of the templates of the more creative side of Replit
+Here is a list of the templates for the more creative side of Replit.
+- Python Turtle
+- p5.js
+- Kaboom
+- PyGame
+- Pyxel
+- GLSL

 ### Python Turtle

 Turtle graphics is a classic of the genre.
 It was first created way back in the 1960's!
 The idea is that there is a small turtle robot on the screen, holding some pens.
 You get to give it commands to move around and tell it when to put the pen down and what color pen to use.
-This way you can make line, or vector, drawings on the screen.
+This way you can make line, or vector drawings on the screen.
 The turtle idea comes from a type of actual robot used for education.

 Replit has Python Turtle, which is the current day incarnation of the turtle graphics idea.
 Choose the 'Python (with Turtle)' template when creating a new repl to use it.